-Title: Joy & Happiness, Original watercolor by Woody Hansnen, 15" x 24"
+Title: Giddy Grape Vines (Paraiso Vineyards, Soledad, CA.), Original watercolor by Woody Hansnen, 15" x 24"

 So, what's new?

-First, a reminder you're receiving this email because you have expressed an interest in my work.
+First, this is a reminder you're receiving this email because, one way or another, you have expressed an interest in my work.
 Thank you for being a valued supporter of the arts.
 Please feel free to forward this newsletter to interested friends and associates.
 It all helps.
 Thank you.

-Why miss out on the fun of exploring your creativity?
-There is still time to join my classes.
+What ever your experience level, beginner or beyond, don't miss out on this opportunity to develop your creativity.
+There is still time to sign up.
 But you have to take action fast.
-Classes begin January 3rd.
+Classes begin Wednesday, June 06, 2018.
 As of now, there is only one seat available.
-In this case I'll keep a waiting list in case there is a last minute cancellation.
 Hurry, this is the last call.

-Whether you have spent decades painting in watercolor or are just beginning, this is the right moment to take action.
+Whether you have spent decades painting in watercolor or are just beginning, now is the right moment to further develop your potential, to take action.

 Beyond the basics, learn new ways to